“Everything must be made as simple as possible. But not simpler.”

 Your funnel is the foundation for building your email list, MEI’ing people automatically, and selling on autopilot.

-Your LIST is where the money is, and a solid funnel will help you continually grow your list.
+Your LIST is where the big money is, and a solid funnel will help you continually grow your list.

 Each part of the system is vital.
 Each piece needs to work seamlessly in order for all the other parts to work effectively.
 It’s a holistic thing that can nourish both your business and your new subscribers…if you take care to set up everything properly.